-Periodic Reporting for period 1 - PERTPV (Perovskite Thin-film Photovoltaics (PERTPV))
+Periodic Reporting for period 2 - PERTPV (Perovskite Thin-film Photovoltaics (PERTPV))

-Reporting period: 2018-04-01 to 2019-09-30
+Reporting period: 2019-10-01 to 2021-09-30

 There has been significant advancement with combining perovskite with silicon cells, to deliver a “tandem” junction cell with much higher efficiency than either sub-cell.
-This “perovskite-on-silicon” technology has already been certified at 28% efficiency for 1cm2 cells, demonstrating a clear path toward moving well beyond the efficiencies achievable with today’s terrestrial PV technologies.
+This “perovskite-on-silicon” technology has already been certified at closet to 30% efficiency for 1cm2 cells, demonstrating a clear path toward moving well beyond the efficiencies achievable with today’s terrestrial PV technologies.
 Furthermore, PerTPV partner Oxford PV is ramping up towards volume manufacturing, illustrating a high technology readiness for this tandem technology.
-Although the perovskite-on-silicon approach is likely to deliver the first perovskite PV products, it restricts the manufacturing and module format to wafer based, and hence misses out the future promise of manufacturing via large area sheet-to-sheet or reel-to-reel coating, and weds the perovskite technology to wafer based silicon, which is considered to have a relatively high embodied energy.The PerTPV project aimed to deliver perovskite-on-perovskite thin-film tandem cells, on both rigid glass and flexible substrates.The PerTPV consortium consists of the leading academic groups in perovskite PV research, commercial research institutes, and three commercial partners at appropriately complementary stages in the value chain (technology driver, materials supplier and equipment supplier).
+Although the perovskite-on-silicon approach is likely to deliver the first perovskite PV products, it restricts the manufacturing and module format to wafer based and welds the perovskite technology to wafer based silicon, which is considered to have a relatively high embodied energy.The PerTPV project aimed to deliver perovskite-on-perovskite thin-film tandem cells, on both rigid glass and flexible substrates.The PerTPV consortium consists of the leading academic groups in perovskite PV research, commercial research institutes, and three commercial partners at appropriately complementary stages in the value chain (technology driver, materials supplier and equipment supplier).
 In addition to the consortium’s ambitious target to surpass 30% power conversion efficiency in a thin film all-perovskite tandem cell and delivering a stable module technology, it also performed full life cycle analysis to ensure a safe means to undertake mass deployment and recycling of the perovskite PV modules.